kristopolous/mansnip/README.md

-### The Problem

-Some man pages can be very unwieldy and hard to navigate.
-Let's say you were looking for the syntax of the built-in `declare` command inside of `bash(1)`:

-> I fire up `man bash` and just simply search for the string "declare" with the "/" command!
-Easy peasy!

-Here's the problem:

-    $ man bash | grep -c declare
-    34
+**Don't you hate** wasting your time navigating through manpages with the clunky search tools of less?

-You'll need to incrementally slodge through 34 of them using the 'n' key, which here stands for 'nope, nope, nope'.
+Try to find the usage of "declare" built-in in the bash man page and you'll need to incrementally slodge through 34 results using the 'n' key, which here stands for 'nope, nope, nope'.

-This is the best optimization I know of:
+Even the methods of experts struggle to fix these basic problems.

     $ man bash
       -N        turn line numbering on